Liar (Queen song): Live performances

 In the band's early years, "Liar" was a concert staple, performed as a conclusion to their main set, and often lasting for up to ten minutes.
-"Liar" would start to be played scarcely by The News of the World Tour, to be dropped from the setlist for the Jazz Tour.
-However, starting with the Crazy Tour, the song begins to be performed scarcely again.
+"Liar" would start to be played more sparingly by The News of the World Tour, to be dropped from the setlist for the Jazz Tour.
+However, starting with the Crazy Tour, the song begins to be performed sparingly again.
 By the Game Tour, the song was no longer included in the setlist.
 The song was revived for a few shows in the European leg of the 1982 Hot Space Tour and rumoured to have been played once in the North American leg on that very same tour.
 The song would be revived again in the Works Tour (though the song was cut down to three minutes or less).
 "Liar" was referred to in the setlist of the Magic Tour, as Brian May played a partial guitar riff from the song immediately before "Tear it Up".